Speeding fines in the UK have increased

 Fines for the most serious speeding offences have risen in order to better reflect the gravity with which the courts view them.

 Before 24 April 2017, the minimum penalty you could expect to receive for speeding was a £100 fine and 3 penalty points added to your licence.
-But after April 24 2017, magistrates in England and Wales were directed to apply a Band C speeding fine for the most serious offenders.
+However, the changes mean that since that date magistrates in England and Wales have been directed to apply a Band C speeding fine for the most serious offenders.

 What does that mean in terms of speeding points and penalties if I'm caught exceeding the speed limit?